ozshy/k_economy/README.md

 Instructions:

-Download the R-code file: "k_spend_2026_mm_dd.R" and the 10 data files: "dcpc-YEAR-indlevel-public.RDS" and "dcpc-YEAR-tranlevel-public.RDS" into the same folder on your computer.
+1) Download the R-code file: "k_spend_2026_mm_dd.R"
+2) Download 10 data files: "dcpc-YEAR-indlevel-public.RDS" and "dcpc-YEAR-tranlevel-public.RDS".
 YEAR should be substituted for: 2021, 2022, 2023, 2024, and 2025.
+3) Open the R code, and set the working directory 5 times!
+To do that, search for #2025_begins, then #2024_begins, down to #2021_begins.
+In all 5, you will see the old setwd(~xxx/yyy) which you must change to identify where the data files that you just downloaded are located.

 Run the ENTIRE code first (don't forget to change the working directory).